When the People are Strong

 Is your Congregation Spiritually and Emotionally Strong?

-Depending on the church’s other strengths (in People, Finance, and Building), options may include revitalizing, relocating, redeveloping property, merging, yoking, or faithfully completing.
-These paths all require robust spirituality and the ability to address conflict, change, and uncertainty.
+Options for the future require robust spirituality and the ability to address conflict, change, and uncertainty.
 Discerning the future is easier when a faith community has a joyful sense of God at work, healthy approaches to conflict resolution, and a willingness to adapt and experiment.

 Read More